 The Most at Risk

-According to the CDC, when an individual’s body temperature reaches 95 degrees “The situation is an emergency, [and you should] seek medical attention immediately.”
+According to the CDC, when an individual’s body temperature reaches 95 degrees “The situation is an emergency, seek medical attention immediately.”
 Anyone can get hypothermia and frostbite if they are not prepared.
 However, the individuals most at risk for hypothermia and frostbite are the elderly, individuals in poor health, infants, smokers, and short-haired pets.